 The first female director, Pearl West, was appointed in 1976 to replace retiring Director Breed.
 She was no stranger to leading the way.

-Rehabilitation doesn’t typically make headlines, so the public focuses on the stories they know.
+According to West, because rehabilitation doesn’t make headlines, the public focuses on the stories they know.

-“Success is difficult for the public to appreciate when press attention is invariably riveted on the failures – those who commit new and sometimes serious crimes when they are paroled.
-Although there is a success to match every failure, the successes rarely come to the attention of the public since productive, law-abiding behavior is considered the norm and unworthy of space in the news columns.
+“Success is difficult for the public to appreciate when press attention is riveted on the failures (such as) those who commit new and sometimes serious crimes when they are paroled.
+Although there is a success to match every failure, the successes rarely come to the attention of the public.
+Productive, law-abiding behavior is considered the norm and unworthy of space in the news columns.
 Most of our successful former wards would just as soon have it that way.
-Their careers as offenders behind them, they may justifiably want to concentrate on looking ahead to their own futures,” she wrote in 1979.
+Their (criminal) careers behind them, they may justifiably want to concentrate on looking ahead,” she wrote in 1979.

 West went on to highlight success stories.

 “There is the ward from Preston who became a well-known disc jockey in San Francisco.
 Another, who was incarcerated at a conservation camp, has become a medical doctor.
-Several years ago, a former ward plunged into a burning car and saved the lives of a woman and her small children.
+Several years ago, a former ward plunged into a burning car.
+(The former ward) saved the lives of a woman and her small children.
 There is a cameraman on a certain TV station, the owner of a car wash and an ophthalmologist.
-There is an element of goodness in most, if not all, of our wards and it is this positive element that we must nurture and tap both for the ward’s benefit and that of society as a whole.
+There is an element of goodness in most, if not all, of our wards.
+It is this positive element we must nurture and tap (to benefit) the ward and society as a whole.
 If that is rehabilitation, so be it.”

 West died June 3, 2017, at age 94.

 Known as “YA 1,” the first juvenile sentenced to the newly created California Youth Authority was 14-year-old Barney Lee.
 Originally sentenced to San Quentin, Lee was convicted of killing his uncle over an argument regarding chores.